 This was the first Samsung cell phone ever

 It was around 1985 when Samsung built its first cell phone made for in-car use, the Samsung SC-1000.
+This is the first Samsung phone ever.
 It wasn't exactly a success, however, as it was plagued by quality issues.
 So for what was going to become the company's first hand-held cell phone, Samsung invested 2 years in research and development.
 Also, the company's engineers used Motorola cell phones as benchmark devices.

 This paved the way for the Samsung SH-100 to materialize.
 It was not only Samsung's first truly mobile cell phone, but also the first hand-held cell phone designed and manufactured in South Korea.
 It went on sale in Samsung's homeland in 1988, just in time for the Summer Olympics.
 To put things into perspective, Nokia had released only three cell phones by that time - the hand-held Mobira Talkman 450 and Talkman 900, as well as the Mobira Senator.